 Erin Hill joined our team in August 2015 as one of our rehabilitation assistants.
-She is a licensed human Physical Therapist Assistant with the State of Oklahoma and obtained her Bachelor's degree in psychology with a minor in biology from Northeastern State University.
+She is a licensed human Physical Therapist Assistant and obtained her Bachelor's degree in psychology with a minor in biology from Northeastern State University.
+She became a Certified Canine Rehabilitation Practitioner in 2017, making her the first human and canine trained rehabilitator in the history of Oklahoma.
 She met her husband, Anthony, in 2002 and married in October 2013.
-Their family currently consists of 2 rescues, a German Shepherd and Tuxedo cat.
-Erin began volunteering at Safari's Sanctuary, while Anthony was on deployment, in 2013.
+Their family currently consists of wolfdogs River & Apollo, cat Gracie, geese Buffy & Emory, German Shepherd Major and countless wildlife that are also under her care.
+Erin began volunteering at an exotic animal sanctuary, while Anthony was on deployment, in 2013.
 It was her experience working with large carnivores that lead her to pursue her dream of applying her rehabilitation education to animals.
-She currently spends most of her volunteer time with Freedoms Song Wolf Rescue where she assists in the efforts to save and care for wolfdogs.
-In addition to northern breed canines, wildlife rehabilitation and release is also a passion of Erin's.
-She is gaining knowledge and experience in this area thanks to WildHeart Ranch, the largest wildlife rehabilitator in Oklahoma.
-Erin is currently continuing her education to become a Certified Canine Rehabilitation Practitioner.
+She currently spends most of her volunteer time with Freedoms Song Wolf Rescue and as a licensed wildlife rehabilitator.
 Her goal of applying advancements in human physical therapy to veterinary medicine is what lead her to Animal Acupuncture.

 Animal Acupuncture LLC was founded in 2008.
 It started from a realization that so many pets quality of life could be improved by increasing the access to acupuncture services.
 With that passion driving her, Heather decided to leave general practice and set off to do in home pet services.
 Today, the demand of pet owners in and around Tulsa has allowed us to move into a building and offer our service to even more animals.